maxlevesque/personalhpc-install-script-OpenBLAS/README.md

 # personalhpc-install-script-OpenBLAS

-Install script to install the [OpenBLAS library](https://github.com/xianyi/OpenBLAS) from source on a PersonalHPC computer.
+Install script for the [OpenBLAS library](https://github.com/xianyi/OpenBLAS) from source on a PersonalHPC computer.
 It requires sudo access.

 ```bash